23 February: The Nature of the Curse

 Peace on the Borders: Hadrian’s Wall

-To understand the nature of the word “curse” – as the Creator God understands it – it’s what the absence of blessing would look like.
-It’s like the time I tried telling our son Mikey (who was three-year-old at the time) not to poke his finger in an electrical socket or else he’ll die.
+To understand the nature of the word “curse”, as the Creator God understands it, is critical.
+Essentially, it is what the absence of Father God’s blessing would look like.
+But to explain more when one hasn’t experienced Father God or His divine promises/blessings, is difficult.
+It’s like the time I tried telling our son, Mikey (who was three-year-old at the time), not to poke his finger into an electrical socket or else he would die.
 But I could tell on his face that he didn’t know what “die” meant.
-He’d not experienced what it means to be permanently lost and separated from us.
-So unlike that Bishop who had no personal relationship with the Border Reivers, Father God is trying to explain to His children a concept that they hadn’t yet experienced – what it feels like, and looks like, to miss out on His abundant blessing through willful disobedience…
+He hadn’t experienced what it means to be permanently separated and lost to us.
+So, unlike that Bishop who had no personal relationship with the Border Reivers, Father God is trying to explain to His children a concept that they hadn’t yet experienced: what it feels like, and looks like, to miss out on His presence and abundant blessing due to willful disobedience…

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.